zzmarkzz321/LolFY/README.md

 --- | --- | ---
 **GET** | /riot/api/<summonerName> | Grabs Summoner Match History
 **GET** | /match-history/<matchID> | Given a match id, grabs match details for that match

+## Notes

+Since the match API returns a huge json AND we do that for 20 games, We'll just present a single match history on the UI, and then make a request per game.